PayString/rfcs/src/spec/payid-easy-checkout.md

 section (TODO: link to template section) to the Template.

 The PayID Checkout URI template MAY not contain the complete set of variables specified in section (TODO link section) of this document.
-However, PayID Easy Checkout clients MUST replace each variable present in the template URI with a value.
+However, PayID Easy Checkout clients MUST replace each variable present in the URI Template with a value.
-It is RECOMMENDED that PayID Easy Checkout clients have values available for every variable defined, in the case that the PayID Easy Checkout URI Template contains the complete set of specified variables.
+PayID Easy Checkout clients MAY replace URI Template values with an empty string, however it is RECOMMENDED that each variable be replaced with a non-empty value.

-The result of replacing all template variables in the PayID Easy Checkout URI Template with values is a PayID Easy Checkout URL.
+The result of expanding the PayID Easy Checkout URI Template is a PayID Easy Checkout URL.
 This URL SHOULD represent a resource that the customer can use to complete a payment.
 As previously stated, the ways in which the customer and merchant use that resource is outside the scope of this protocol.
 The PayID Easy Checkout URL SHOULD be parsed to retrieve the values set by the recipient client.
 It is RECOMMENDED